 And we invited you to show up for our friends, to send messages of love and encouragement and solidarity.
 To let them know they are not alone.

 But the Friendly Center is in danger of closing.
 The conflict in Syria and Iraq doesn’t make headlines as it once did.
 ISIS has withdrawn from many of the places it once controlled.
 And so, too, have big aid organizations, moving on to the next crisis, the next news story.

 But it’s too soon for people to go home—if they even have a home to return to.

 We know peace and healing start with the smallest of us, the generation that will grow up to walk our bruised and broken earth, who will illuminate our shadowed edges, who will shake off the mantle of conflict and take up hope.

 But they can’t be light-bearers, they can’t be peacemakers, if they are still lost and hurting, if they are forgotten, if they don’t have people who will come alongside them and help them heal.

-With your help the Friendly Center can stay open, can continue to nurture and care for the innocent and vulnerable, those shattered by war but determined to be remade, to rise.
+With your help the Friendly Center can stay open, can continue to nurture and care for the innocent and vulnerable, those shattered by war but determined to rise.

 I want to give to a safe space for children.

 By submitting a payment, you agree to Preemptive Love's terms & conditions.
 Contributions are tax deductible in the U.S. Your donation is in U.S. dollars.